MiaadTeam/benchmark/README.md

 If you are curious about the query, you can find it in this path:
 `src/prisma-express-rest/services/country/getFiftyCitiesOfCountry.service.ts`
-let's have a look to the prisma query parameters:
+Let's have a look to the prisma query parameters:
 ```
 select: {
   name: true,